 While this is a recipe geared to be made for the barbecue, it could also be made in alternate grilling or cooking situations.
 The marinade is the most important part, so as long as you get that step correct, you can cook the dish in a variety of different environments.

-- 2 lb chicken breast and dark meat, (preferably boneless)
+- 2 pounds chicken breast and dark meat, preferably boneless

 - 1/2 cup raspberry vinaigrette